aframosp/AGNView/README.md

 This repository contains data and code to reproduce the results of the paper "The viewing angle in AGN SED models, a data-driven analysis"(add link).
 Each step of the work is described in a [step-by-step](/Additionals/StepByStep.md) file with their respective [Jupyter notebooks](/Notebooks).

-For any questions or remarks, contact: [a.f.ramos.padilla at sron.nl](mailto:a.f.ramos.padilla@sron.nl)
+For any questions or remarks, contact: [ramos at astro.rug.nl](mailto:ramos@astro.rug.nl)

 ## Software requirements

 The most important software packages to work with the files in this repository are in [environment.yml](environment.yml).
-This file is also used to launch a Binder to open the Jupyter notebooks interactively.
+This file is also used to launch a [Binder](https://mybinder.org/) to open the Jupyter notebooks interactively.
 We print all the packages in a given notebook using the IPython magic extension [watermark](https://github.com/rasbt/watermark).
 We also use [autotpep8](https://pypi.org/project/autopep8/) to format the code to the PEP 8 style guide.

 ## Content